Training as a Shamanic Practitioner

 it has little value.

-In order to give people the important skills and tools to become a rounded shamanic practitioner the School has devised a five module programme.
-However, although we facilitate these teachings and will pass on our experience, the true teachers of every shamanic practitioner are their spirit guides.
-It is spirit who helps the practitioner
+In order to give people the important skills and tools to become a rounded shamanic practitioner the School has devised a five path programme that includes all main shamanic healing modules as well as ritual and ceremony.

-The five modules of the shamanic practitioners’ course:
+The five paths of the shamanic practitioners’ course:

 - The Path of the Eagle: The

 Journey of the Shaman and retrieval of personal power: This course provides theoretical

 knowledge of shamanism and the shamanic worlds, as well as experiential

 practice of shamanic healing.
 Participants also learn to retrieve